Ricoledan/the-black-list/README.md

 ## Articles

+- [Police killings can be captured in data.
+The terror police create cannot. by Sean Collins](https://www.vox.com/21292688/police-killings-data) - The problem with policing is about more than violence.
+It’s about living a black life in fear.

 - [The Case for Reparations by Ta-Nehisi Coates](https://www.theatlantic.com/magazine/archive/2014/06/the-case-for-reparations/361631/) - Ta-Nehisi Coates traces how slavery, segregation, and discriminatory racial policies underpin ongoing and systemic economic and racial disparities.

 - [The First White President by Ta-Nehisi Coates](https://www.theatlantic.com/magazine/archive/2017/10/the-first-white-president-ta-nehisi-coates/537909/) - Explores how Trump, during his presidency, employed the notion of whiteness and white supremacy to pick apart the legacy of the nation's first Black president, Barack Obama.